MarioAderman/DeepCritical/README.md

 ⚠️ **Known Issues:**
 - Circular import issues in some tool modules (bioinformatics_tools, deep_agent_tools)
-- Some pydantic-ai API compatibility issues (defer decorator not available in current version)
 - These issues are being addressed and will be resolved in future updates

 ## 🏗️ Architecture